RavindraPersaud/CSE1201-OFFICAL-Project-files/README.md

 ---

 ## Introduction
 This C application which allows users to manage notes or messages.
 It includes features for storing, viewing, searching, modify, deleting, redacting, and encrypting/decrypting messages.
-The program utilizes file handling, dynamic memory, and string manipulation.

 ---